Faithful-Resource-Pack/Docs/pages/textures/glossary.md

 ## Conclusion

 If you think there's a term missing from here that's commonly used, let us know on our [Discord Server](https://discord.gg/sN9YRQbBv7) — new terms are always evolving and this document will grow as needed.
+For further reading, we recommend the [Blockbench Minecraft Style Guide](https://www.blockbench.net/wiki/guides/minecraft-style-guide/).

 Good luck texturing!